 - Application layer.

-In every layer, there also involves some security postures and mechanisms that a security professional must know to detect and put the security method effectively.
+There also involves some security postures and mechanisms that a security professional must know to detect and put the security method effectively in every layer.

 Implementation of Security Methods within the OSI Model

 The first three layers of the OSI model are called the media layers.